digitalocean/marketplace-kubernetes/CONTRIBUTING.md

 ## Getting Vendor Portal Access

 Email one-clicks-team@digitalocean.com to get access to the Marketplace Vendor Portal.
-This is where you will create your application's listing page and launch your application into the Marketplace.
+This is where you will manage your application's listing page.